LEARN MORE

 My clients have a budget of at least $125K for their kitchen remodel or $40K+ to purchase kitchen cabinets for their new build.
 As the space or wish list grows, so do these minimums.

-Clients hire designers to do what they cannot.
-Designers are like sherpas.
-Sherpas determine the right destination (because not everyone who intends to summit can make it) and they make the dangerous journey a delight.
+My clients hire me to guide them…like a Sherpa.
+Sherpas determine the right destination (because not everyone who intends to summit the mountain can make it) and Sherpas make the dangerous journey a delight.

-How do I make the destination and the journey a delight for my clients?
+I make the destination and the journey a delight by:

-• Regular communication means my clients never wonder what’s happening or what’s next.
+• providing regular communication so my clients always know what’s happening and what’s next.

-• I limit the number of simultaneous jobs I take to avoid inconsistent progress.
+• limiting the number of simultaneous jobs I take to provide consistent progress.

-• I track and analyze my time to design efficient workflows.
+• tracking and analyzing my time to design efficient workflows.

-• I think, evaluate, advise, and communicate in terms that matter to my clients, not to me personally.
+• thinking, evaluating, advising, and communicating in terms that matter to my clients, not to me personally.

-• I integrate tightly with fragmented implementers – which is harder than most people realize.
+• integrating tightly with fragmented implementers – which is harder than most people realize.

-• And I incorporate important, atypical perspectives in a design lens that I call the BASICS.
+• incorporating important, atypical perspectives in a design lens that I call the BASICS.

 I charge a flat fee; the amount varies based on project scope.